Viraj2722/Blog-MDX/posts/blog1.md

 ---
 **To run the program, follow these steps :**

-Set up your Raspberry Pi with Raspbian or any other compatible operating system.
+Set up your Raspberry Pi with Raspbian or any other compatible operating system.<br>
-Connect the temperature and humidity sensor to the appropriate GPIO pin (in this case, pin 4).
+Connect the temperature and humidity sensor to the appropriate GPIO pin (in this case, pin 4).<br>

-Create a new Python file, e.g., weather_station.py, and copy the above code into it.
+Create a new Python file, e.g., weather_station.py, and copy the above code into it.<br>
-Save the file and execute it by running python3 weather_station.py in the terminal.
+Save the file and execute it by running python3 weather_station.py in the terminal.<br>
-The program continuously reads the temperature and humidity values from the sensor using the Adafruit_DHT library.
-It then prints the values on the console.
+The program continuously reads the temperature and humidity values from the sensor using the Adafruit_DHTlibrary.<br> It then prints the values on the console.
 You can modify the code to display the data on an LCD display or store it in a database for further analysis.

 **Final output after running the setup will be as follows:-**